Meet the Fellows

 Pediatrics Residency

 I was born at Stanford Children's Hospital and am so thankful to be able to continue my medical training here!
 I have bounced back and forth between California and Oregon for most of my adult life - I was raised in the Bay Area and then attended University of Oregon Honors College where I majored in Environmental Science.
 After college, I returned to Palo Alto where I worked as a research coordinator for Stanford Dermatology.
 I went back to Oregon for medical school at OHSU where I also received my Masters in Public Health from Portland State University.
-My husband and I were thrilled to be able to move back to the Bay Area for my Pediatrics residency at Stanford/LPCH and now stay for Endocrinology fellowship.
+My husband and I were thrilled to be able to move back to the Bay Area for my Pediatrics residency and now stay for Endocrinology fellowship.
 My research interests include clinical care of Diabetes Insipidus and equity within Type 1 diabetes management.

 My son was born at LPCH during my residency and our little family loves exploring local coffee shops and trying new pastries.
-We also have two little terrier mutts, Steve and Stan.
+We also have two little terrier mutts, Steve and Stan!

 Fellowship Program